awinml/awinml/README.md

 NLP Developer with expertise in the development of applications using Large Language Models (LLMs).
 Interested in working on implementing Natural Language Processing solutions.
 Active contributor to open-source projects.

-Some of the projects I have worked on:
+Some interesting projects I have worked on:

 **Open-Ended Question-Answering Pipeline on Earnings Call Transcripts using Generative LLMs:**